sunderee/rss-it/README.md

 RSSit uses `gofeed` (Go-based library) for validating and parsing RSS/Atom/JSON feeds.
 This is facilitated by the FFI Flutter plugin `rss_it_library`, which uses protocol buffers for efficient data serialization/deserialization.

 This application was developed as part of an experiment to prove/disprove the practicality of Go for the development of FFI Flutter plugins, and as such, is more of an proof-of-concept rather than an actual production-grade application.
-Because of that, you won't see any tests, nor will you see much documentation in the codebase.
-Obviously I'm willing to change that in the future, but for now, I'm leaving the application as-is.

 ## License